 F. If the IA believes there is possible merit in the complaint and intends to recommend an investigation or IA-led resolution, they will contact the Respondent to notify them of the allegation made in the complaint and request a response to the complaint.
 The IA may require a written response.
-The notification should include sufficient information that the Respondent can understand the complaint and respond: a copy of the process, a date by which a response, if any, from the Respondent is due and instruction to the Respondent that should the Respondent not respond by that date, the process will proceed based on the information submitted.
+The notification should include: sufficient information so that the Respondent can understand the complaint and respond; a copy of the process; a date by which a response, if any, from the Respondent is due; and instruction to the Respondent that should the Respondent not respond by that date, the process will proceed based on the information submitted.
 (This process may also be pursued if the IA or ERC finds it helpful prior to a decision whether to resolve or recommend resolution of the matter via the IA-led process).
 Upon receipt of the response, or after 30 days if the Respondent does not provide their response in that period, the IA will forward their recommendation and any supporting documents regarding the complaint along with a rationale for that recommendation to the Chair of the ERC.
-This will occur via a secure link that provides privileges for viewing but not downloading the materials.
 The IA may recommend:

-3 The ERC has discretion whether to accept complaints and conduct concerns directed against non-Covered Individuals who were Covered Individuals at the time of the alleged unethical conduct or whose membership, role or relationship with SSB has recently lapsed.
-SSB's response action upon finding a violation may be limited, however.
+3 The ERC has discretion whether to accept complaints and conduct concerns directed against non-Covered Individuals who were Covered Individuals at the time of the alleged unethical conduct or whose membership, role, or relationship with SSE has recently lapsed.
+SSE's response upon finding a violation may be limited in such cases.